lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Statement of tutorial objectives

 The aim of this tutorial is to demonstrate a workflow for discovering and characterising genomic structural variations (SV).
 This is achieved by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping characteristics using the **`Sniffles`** software.
-This tutorial is based on the [Oxford Nanopore pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) available from our Github pages and may be used to identify genomic insertion, duplication and deletion events.
+This tutorial is based on the Oxford Nanopore [pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) and is available from the linked Github pages.
+The pipeline may be used to identify genomic insertion, duplication and deletion events.

 The tutorial is packaged with example data from the [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle) project, and the workflow can be reproduced to address questions such as

 * How many sequence reads map to the reference genome?
-* What is the depth of sequence coverage across the genome, and across individual chromosomes?
+* What is the depth of sequence coverage across the genome?
 * How many SVs can be identified, what is their size distribution, and how frequent are the different types of SV?
 * How do the SVs called compare to a reference truthset when accuracy and precision of predictions are considered?

 The tutorial workflow uses a  configuration file, **`config.yaml`**, that specifies the DNA sequences to use, the reference genome and analysis characteristics.
 This file can be modified to run the workflow using different DNA sequence collections, alternative reference genomes, and with parameters tuned to the needs of SV discovery.